-- Learn about living with dementia and its progression,
+- Learn about dementia and its progression,

 - Share feelings and common experiences,

-- Exchange practical coping strategies, and
+- Exchange practical coping strategies and mutual support,

-- Participate in discussions.
+- Participate in meaningful discussions.

 All of our support groups are inclusive environments for people of different ethnicities, cultures or persons who identify as part of the 2SLGBTQ+ community.